Q: My Excel Shows "Not Enough Memory"

 2) From the "Calculations Options" drop-down list, choose "Manual"

 3) Click the "Calculate Sheet" options in the Calculation section or press "Shift" and "F9" keys together on your keyboard and the current worksheet you are working with will manually recalculate.

 Video tutorial: There isn’t Enough Memory to Complete this Action in MS Excel

 Different software is available for repairing Microsoft Excel but we recommend the highly effective Wondershare Repairit software.
 Wondershare Repairit is a toolkit that resolves all kinds of file corruption challenges that arise in Microsoft Office application files and restores XLSX file data.
-This tool repairs corrupt or damaged files on Excel, Word, PDF and PowerPoint.

 Use the following simple steps to repair you are corrupted or damaged Excel and also, repair your data: